chance2424/Venture-activities/README.md

 # Venture-Activities
-Model that predicts whether applicants will be successful if funded by Alphabet Soup
+Model that predicts whether applicants will be successful if funded by Alphabet Soup.

 ---

 ## Technologies
-This program was created using Python, and Jupyter Notebook
+This program was created using Python, and Jupyter Notebook.

 ---